A lower bound on volumes of end-periodic mapping tori: Preliminaries

 Thus, $\xi(f)$ can be thought of as measuring the amount of translation of $f$ on the ends of $S$; an alternative perspective on this is explained in \cite[Corollary~2.8]{EndPeriodic1} which connects to work of Aramayona-Patel-Vlamis \cite{aramayona2020first}.

-Taken together, $\chi(f)$ and $\xi(f)$ provide a measure of the size of the subsurface where $f$ does something ``interesting".
-More precisely, $f$ is ``translating" from the negative end into the positive end, $\xi(f)$ measures ``how much" translation is happening and $\chi(f)$ measures how large of a subsurface that translation is trying to pass through.
+Taken together, $\chi(f)$ and $\xi(f)$ provide a measure of the topological complexity of $f$.
+More precisely, $f$ acts by ``translating" from the negative ends of $S$ into the positive ends with some amount of ``mixing" happening in a compact subsurface: $\xi(f)$ measures how much $f$ translates by and $\chi(f)$ measures how large of a subsurface the mixing takes place on.
 These two quantities thus serve as a substitute for the genus, Euler characteristic, or complexity of a finite-type surface.

 \begin{definition} For any end-periodic homeomorphism $f$, we call the pair $(\chi(f),\xi(f))$, the {\em capacity} of $f$. \end{definition}

 We also note that since $\xi(f) = \frac32|\chi(\partial \overline M_f)|$ and since for any $n > 0$, $\overline M_{f^n}$ is an $n$--fold cover of $\overline M_f$, we have Thus raising to powers increases end-complexity in a predictable way.
 On the other hand, a core for $f$ is also a core for $f^n$, and hence core characteristic is non-decreasing under raising to powers.